XVimProject/XVim2/README.md

 # XVim2

+**Unfortunately, Apple discontinued loading plugins in Xcode 14.
+Until software like SIMBL is available to load libraries, XVim cannot be made to work with Xcode 14+.**

+---

   XVim2 is a Vim plugin for Xcode intending to offer a compelling Vim experience without the need to give up any Xcode features.

   - Xcode 9 or above, follow the installation instructions below.
   - Xcode 8 or below, you should use [XVim](https://github.com/XVimProject/XVim)
   - [Google Group for XVim developers](https://groups.google.com/d/forum/xvim-developers) has been created.